 Type something like “First commit” in the Summary field, press Commit to Master, WAIT FOR THE LIST TO CLEAR (which means the commit is ready), and then press Push origin in the top right.

 Congrats, you just backed up your first file!
 Now you’re in business.

-IMPORTANT: making a commit puts your changes into the upload queue, but ONLY when you click Push are they actually uploaded to the remote server.
+IMPORTANT: making a commit prepares your changes for upload, but ONLY when you click Push are they actually uploaded to the repository.

 You shouldn’t really ever run into problems if you’re the only one working on the project, but sometimes things can go wrong.
 And with a team, it gets a bit more complicated still.
 So here are a few tips to avoid BAD TIMES.

 - Try to only commit things that work.
-It’s the same principle as cleaning up after you take a dump.
-You don’t want to leave the next person with shit to clean up before they can do their thing (even if that person is you).
+You don’t want to leave the next person with a mess to clean up before they can do their thing (even if that person is you).

 - If you work on a project across multiple computers, ALWAYS sync first before you start working.
-This is called “pulling”.
-It’s the same button as publishing/pushing.
+This is called “fetching and pulling”.
+It’s the same button as pushing.
 I’ve forgotten to do this sometimes before making more changes and ended up with a file version conflict.
 YOU DON’T WANT CONFLICTS.
 Same goes if one of your teammates made changes overnight that they maybe didn’t tell you about.
 Which leads to the third tip:

 - If you really want to try something radical or hack out a feature that will likely break the game for a few days, make a branch.
 A branch basically isolates changes into a separate ‘timeline’, so the original can remain stable and working.
 You can merge the changes back into the master branch later when everything is bug-free.
 I won’t go into detail on this, there are guides out there that explain it better than I can.